Tunumiisut

-Tunumiisut (lit. 'language of the Tunumiit'), also known as East Greenlandic (østgrønlandsk), is the language of the Tunumiit in East Greenland.
-It is generally categorised as a dialect of Greenlandic, but verges on being a distinct language.
+Tunumiisut (lit. 'language of the Tunumiit'), also known as East Greenlandic (østgrønlandsk), is an Eskaleut language spoken by the Tunumiit in East Greenland.
+Researchers vary on whether to treat Tunumiit as a dialect within a Greenlandic dialect continuum, or if its differences are sufficient to consider it a distinct language.
 The largest town where it is the primary language is Tasiilaq on Ammassalik Island, with the island's name being derived from the West Greenlandic name of the town.